Join Sophie-stication Nation

 Point out the positive attributes about your personality.
 So that you can identify what jobs fit you.
 Mine include the following:

 - Many would describe executive positions and entrepreneurialism to be ideal lines of work

 - Commanders also have a thirst for knowledge

 Knowing what fit well with your personality helps you understand what type of work environment you like to be in and can help harness your career.
 I am a counselor.
 That goes hand and hand with inspiring people doesn’t it.

 What Career is Right For Me ~ Step 5: Harness that into a career

 In this step you will harness everything that you know about your personality and yourself into a career.

-This was an easy and simple 4-step way to help you find out what is the best career choice for you.
+Yes I know that this was long but I wanted to show you step by step on how you can implement finding your own career using your own personality type.
 I hope that my using myself as an example assisted those reading this how to implement each step and how to assess yourself so that you are able to get into a meaningful career.
 Feel free to click here for a free “What Career Is Best For Me” worksheet.
 I would also love to hear what struggles anyone has had when trying to find a career that fits their personality.